Alex-Symonds/adminas/README.md

 ##### doc_default_oc.css, doc_default_wo.css
 Used by: PDFs.
 Formatting for the main contents of each PDF.
-Note: the PDF module doesn't support some CSS features (e.g. flexbox and grid).
+Note: wkhtmltopdf doesn't support some CSS features (e.g. flexbox and grid).

 ##### doc_user.css
 Used by: PDFs.
 Formatting for user-specific page content, i.e. the company header and footer.
 In principle, a user could also use this to override the colours on the documents in order to better reflect their corporate branding (though I haven't utilised this in the example).
-Note: the PDF module doesn't support some CSS features (e.g. flexbox and grid).
+Note: wkhtmltopdf doesn't support some CSS features (e.g. flexbox and grid).